Sunday, June 10, 2012

 When you start a puppy on a no-pull harness you can be guaranteed that they will pull, yank and lunge.
 The difference is that on the harness they will not be feeling the pressure on their neck.
 It typically takes months to teach heeling and impulse control so don't be in a big hurry to get your puppy off the harness.
 I think too often people feel that having their puppy on a harness is a reflection of poor training or failure on their part.
 A harness is a great piece of training equipment and should be used without hesitation.

 As the months go by and I have established nice leash manners with no pulling and the puppy is easily redirected when excited, it's time to introduce walking on a flat collar.
 What I typically find is that the puppy/dog is now very sensitive to feeling pressure around their neck so pulling on leash feels weird and uncomfortable so they avoid doing so.
 From the moment we start walking I HIGHLY reinforce every time the puppy releases to pressure and returns to a loose leash.
 It does not mean that your puppy will NEVER pull on a flat collar, but what I've seen is that they hit the end of the leash and immediately seek a way to make the pressure cease.

-Over the past 5 years I have tried this technique on 7 dogs that I have raised and trained and each of them responded very positively and were walking on flat collar by their first birthday.
+Over the years I have tried this technique on all the dogs that I have raised and trained and each of them responded very positively and were walking on flat collar by their first birthday.
 During the training process there may be times when you want to use your no-pull harness, when taking groups walks with other dogs, in areas that have alot of distractions, anytime you feel your dog is too aroused and will want to pull due to over excitement.
 Don't rush them off the harness and return to it as needed throughout their training.

 It's also important to note that there is no reason why a dog can not walk on a no-pull harness their entire life.
-Because many of my dogs are Service Dogs and will need to wear special harnesses and equipment later in training I make walking on a flat collar a priority.